Klapmeier brothers: Early life

 Alan and Dale Klapmeier grew up in DeKalb, Illinois and attended DeKalb High School.
 Their parents bought a second home in the early 1970s on a small, rural farm near Baraboo, Wisconsin.
-Aviation was a part of the brothers' lives from a very early age; Alan told Airport Journals in 2006 that when he was a baby, the only way his mother could get him to stop crying at times was to bring him to an airport and park the car at the end of the runway so he could watch airplanes.
-As young children the brothers frequently built model airplanes and rode their bicycles to local airports.
+Aviation was a part of the brothers' lives from a very early age.
+Alan told Airport Journals in 2006 that when he was a baby, the only way his mother could get him to stop crying at times was to bring him to an airport and park the car at the end of the runway so he could watch airplanes; a tradition she continued with Dale soon after his birth as well.
+The brothers frequently built model airplanes as young children and rode their bicycles to local airports.
 When Dale reached the age of 15, he learned to fly in a Cessna 140 before learning to drive a car.
 Alan joined the Civil Air Patrol at age 17 as a way of receiving more affordable flying lessons.
 In his youth he often spoke about how he and his younger brother would one day design and build aircraft that would compete with Cessna.

 Family

 Alan and Dale are two of three children born to Larry and Carol Klapmeier.
 They come from an entrepreneurial family.
-The eldest brother, Ernie Klapmeier, opened his own accessory store of military reenactment goods and regalia in Aurora, Illinois and managed the shop for many years since its founding in 1997; their uncle, Jim Klapmeier, and grandfather, Elmer Klapmeier, were both entrepreneurs in the boat manufacturing industry and started as a two-person company building pontoon-like houseboats on Rainy Lake, Minnesota throughout the 1950s.
+The eldest brother, Ernie Klapmeier, opened his own accessory store of military reenactment goods and regalia in Aurora, Illinois and managed the shop for many years since its founding in 1997; their uncle, Jim Klapmeier, and grandfather, Elmer Klapmeier, were both entrepreneurs in the boat manufacturing industry and started as a two-person company building pontoon-like houseboats on Rainy Lake, Minnesota throughout the 1950s and early 1960s.
 Elmer ran a second business flying a "puddle jumper" plane around Wisconsin delivering parts to dairy farmers, while Jim later moved the boat project to a facility in Mora, Minnesota where he grew and retained it for several decades, transitioning into the market of fiberglass motor yachts.

-Larry and Carol were also entrepreneurs who founded a successful nursing home near Chicago, of which the three brothers worked at as kids doing janitorial chores during the 1960s and 1970s.
+Larry and Carol were also entrepreneurs who founded a successful nursing home near Chicago, at which the three brothers worked as kids doing janitorial chores during the 1960s and 1970s.

 Education

 Alan graduated in 1980 from Wisconsin's Ripon College with degrees in physics and economics.
 While a senior there in 1979, he began developing sketches of an airplane that would become the Cirrus VK-30, and worked for more than three years in the Ripon admissions office while Dale finished college.
-Dale graduated in 1983 from the University of Wisconsin–Stevens Point with degrees in business administration and economics.
+The two began making foam models of the VK-30 in 1980, and in 1983, Dale graduated from the University of Wisconsin–Stevens Point with degrees in business administration and economics.
 He once said that his fall-back plan was to become a banker had their early career in aviation never succeeded.